Masmiseim36/nxpSDK/boards/evkmimxrt1060/wifi_cypress_examples/wiced_webconfig_4343W/readme.txt

 The site allows the user to clear the credentials from the flash memory and reset the board to AP mode.
 If connection fails, user can also set device to AP mode through serial connection.

 The source files for the web interface are located in the webui directory.
-Use the `./mkfs.pl webui` Perl script in order to convert the webui files into the httpsrv_fs_data.c which is used in order to flash the static files onto the board.
+Use the `<path_to_sdk>/middleware/lwip/src/apps/httpsrv/mkfs/mkfs.pl webui` Perl script in order to convert the webui files into the httpsrv_fs_data.c which is used in order to flash the static files onto the board.
+Make sure the mkfsl.pl script is executed from the same directory where the file httpsrv_fs_data.c and the directory webui are.

 Note that Microsoft Internet Explorer is not supported by this webconfig example.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.50.1
+- IAR embedded Workbench  8.50.9
-- GCC ARM Embedded  9.2.1
+- GCC ARM Embedded  9.3.1
-- MCUXpresso  11.2.0
+- MCUXpresso  11.3.0

 Hardware requirements
 =====================